-This lender is accredited by the Better Business Bureau with an A+ rating.
-Currently, P2Bi doesn’t have any complaints logged, nor do they have any negative experiences.
+This lender is not accredited by the Better Business Bureau but currently has an A+ rating.
+P2Binvestor doesn’t have any complaints logged, nor does it have any negative experiences.

-In fact, this company has very few customer reviews online; this may be because P2Bi hasn’t been in operation for very long, their clients aren’t prone to online reviews, or they just offer a really good service.
+In fact, this company has very few customer reviews online; this may be because P2Bi hasn’t been in operation for very long, its clients aren’t prone to online reviews, or it just offers a really good service.

-The most common problem potential borrowers might encounter is that P2Binvestor has difficult-to-meet borrower qualifications.
+The most common problem potential borrowers might encounter is that P2Bi has difficult-to-meet borrower qualifications.
 This product is not for everybody — you have to be making at least $500,000 in annual revenue and have approved assets that can be used for collateral.
 Businesses that don’t meet these qualifications will have to look elsewhere for financing.

 Positive Reviews & Testimonials

-The largest source of positive reviews comes from P2Binvestor’s Facebook page, where they have 11 reviews with an aggregated rating of 5 out of 5 stars.
+The largest source of positive reviews comes from P2Binvestor’s Facebook page, where it has seven reviews with an aggregated rating of 5 out of 5 stars.
 Most reviews are not accompanied by comments, but here’s what one reviewer had to say about the service:

 In general, customers like P2Bi’s product because it solves cash flow problems.
 Most businesses experience cash flow difficulties, but B2B businesses can be especially susceptible to these problems.
-There are other companies that operate similarly to P2Binvestor, but most target either smaller or larger businesses than P2Bi does.
+Other companies operate similarly to P2Bi, but most target either smaller or larger businesses than P2Bi does.